-Secret Cures of Slaves: People, Plants, and Medicines in the Eighteenth-Century Atlantic World.
+Secret Cures of Slaves: People, Plants, and Medicine in the Eighteenth-Century Atlantic World.
 By Londa Schiebinger.
-Stanford: Stanford University Press, 2017.
+Stanford, CA: Stanford University Press, 2017.
 Figures.
 Notes.
 Bibliography.
-Index. xiii, 234 pp. Paper, $24.95
+Index. xiii, 234 pp. Paper, $24.95.

-The title Secret Cures of Slaves is somewhat ambiguous; is it dealing with cures that slaves themselves practised or the treatments that were applied to them?
-In fact it is both, though the emphasis is clearly on the latter in its focus on scientific experiments conducted by French and British physicians in the West Indies in the late eighteenth century.
-Londa Schiebinger is well-known for her scholarly publications in this field and a number of the chapters draw on these.
-Four of the book’s five chapters discuss the particular experiments that were conducted with the addressing the questions about the origins of remedies, how human subjects were chosen, and how bodies were differentiated in terms of race, gender and age.
-Schiebinger acknowledges that experimentation was not new, but considers that the practices that developed in Europe in the eighteenth century were procedurally different.
-This helps to define the focus of the book, but might be challenged by some as Eurocentric, especially by those working on other periods and regions.
+The title Secret Cures of Slaves is somewhat ambiguous: Is the book dealing with cures that slaves themselves practiced, or with the treatments that were applied to them?{Au: Chicago Style prefers introducing gramatically complete direct questions with a colon (CMOS 6.65), and I revised to emphasize the two elements and to clarify the antecedent, though let me know if youy disagree with either.} In fact it is dealing with both, though the emphasis is clearly on the latter, focusing on scientific experiments conducted by French and British physicians in the West Indies in the late eighteenth century.{Au: I suggested these revisions for clearer continuity from the previous sentence and antecedent ambiguity; just let me know if you disagree.} Londa Schiebinger is well known for her scholarly publications in this field, and a number of the chapters draw on these.
+Four of the book’s five chapters discuss the particular experiments that were conducted and address the questions about the origins of remedies, how human subjects were chosen, and how bodies were differentiated in terms of race, gender, and age.{Au: I suggested this for clearer clause connection; just let me know if this distorts the meaning.} Schiebinger acknowledges that experimentation was not new but argues that the practices that developed in Europe in the eighteenth century were procedurally different.{Au: I suggested this as a clearer verb, though let me know if this distorts the meaning.} This helps to define the focus of the book but might be challenged by some as Eurocentric, especially by those working on other periods and regions.

 Secret Cures of Slaves challenges a number of preconceived ideas about the treatments applied to slaves.
-Schiebinger argues that despite the absence of regulated research ethics at the time, medical practitioners generally adhered to the Hippocratic oath of ‘help, or at least do no harm.’
-In Europe experiments were generally conducted on soldiers, sailors, prisoners, orphans or those in charitable institutions.
+Schiebinger argues that despite the absence of regulated research ethics at the time, medical practitioners generally adhered to the Hippocratic oath of “To help, or at least do no harm.”{Au: This is how I generally found the oath (including Schiebinger); just let me know if incorrect.} In Europe experiments were generally conducted on soldiers, sailors, prisoners, orphans, or those in charitable institutions.
 Plantations in the New World housed similar captive and subordinate populations and might thus be deemed suitable for conducting tests.
-However, as Schiebinger argues, the unbridled employment of slaves in experiments was constrained because they were regarded by plantation owners as valuable property.
-Nevertheless, she acknowledges that some physician did undertake experiments that were driven by science and showed little care for patient lives.
-Such were John Squier’s experiments with smallpox inoculation on plantation slaves, that included pregnant and nursing women, and James Thomson’s inoculation for yaws on slave children.
+However, as Schiebinger argues, the unbridled employment of slaves in experiments was constrained because slaves were regarded by plantation owners as valuable property.{Au: I suggested this revision to avoid any initial antecedent ambiguity; just let me know if you prefer the original.} Nevertheless, she acknowledges that some physicians did undertake experiments that were driven by science and showed little care for patients’ lives.{Au: I suggested this as slightly clearer, though let me know if you prefer the original.} Such were John Quier’s experiments with smallpox inoculation on plantation slaves, which included pregnant and nursing women, and James Thomson’s inoculation of slave children for yaws.{Au: This is how I found the figure’s name in Schiebinger; just let me know if incorrect.
+The other revisions were suggested for enhanced clarity; just let me know if you prefer the original.}